Learn to Hunt

 EPA's definition of "storm water discharge associated with industrial activity" from 40 CFR 122.26 can be found in Appendix A. A summary of the types of industrial facilities and activities subject to the regulations are provided in Table 1, "Facilities or Activities Defined as Industrial Activities Subject to Storm Water Discharge Application Requirements".

-Paper application forms and information may be found here.
+Paper application forms (Notices of Intent) and information may be found here.
 To apply for coverage under General Permit No. 1 or No. 3 online, please use the Online Storm Water General Permit Application.

 If all industrial materials and activities at your facility are protected by a storm resistant shelter that prevents exposure to rain, snow, snowmelt, and/or runoff, you may not need a storm water permit.
 Industrial materials or activities include, but are not limited to,